-- 19. Resolution XII.10 established and Resolution XIV.xx updated the following criteria: - An eligible city for the Wetland City Accreditation may be a city or any other type of human settlement according to the definitions given by the United Nations Centre for Human Settlements, with its own governance system. - To be formally accredited, a candidate for the Wetland City Accreditation of the Ramsar Convention should satisfy the standards used to implement each of the following international criteria: - a.
-It has one or more Ramsar Sites, or other significant wetlands designated and protected by the national or local government, fully or partly situated within its jurisdiction, which provide(s) a range of ecosystem services to the city; - b.
-It has adopted measures for conservation of wetlands and their ecosystem services; - c.
-It has implemented wetland restoration and/or management measures; - d.
-It considers the challenges and opportunities of integrated spatial/land-use planning for wetlands under its jurisdiction; - It has raised public awareness about the values of wetlands by delivering locally adapted information, and enabled participation of local stakeholders in decision-making processes; and - f.
-It has established a local committee with appropriate knowledge and experience on wetlands and representation of and engagement with stakeholders to support the preparation work to apply for the Wetland City Accreditation of the Ramsar Convention and the implementation of proper measures to maintain the city's qualifications for the accreditation. - 20.
-The criteria are explained in more detail in the following sections of the Operational Guidance and in Appendix 1.
+Resolution XII.10 established and Resolution XIV.10 updated the following criteria:

+- An eligible city for the Wetland City Accreditation may be a city or any other type of human settlement according to the definitions given by the United Nations Human Settlements (UN-Habitat), with its own governance system. - To be formally accredited, a candidate for the Wetland City Accreditation of the Ramsar Convention should satisfy the standards used to implement each of the following international criteria: - Criterion 1.
+It has one or more Ramsar Sites, or other wetland conservation sites fully or partly situated within its jurisdiction, which provide(s) a range of ecosystem services to the city; - Criterion 2.
+It has adopted measures for conservation of wetlands and their ecosystem services; - Criterion 3.
+It has implemented wetland restoration and/or management measures; - Criterion 4.
+It considers the challenges and opportunities of integrated spatial/land-use planning for wetlands under its jurisdiction; - Criterion 5.
+It has raised public awareness about the values of wetlands by delivering locally adapted information, and enabled participation of local stakeholders in decision-making processes; and - Criterion 6.
+It has established a local committee with appropriate knowledge and experience on wetlands and representation of and engagement with stakeholders to support the preparation work to apply for the Wetland City Accreditation of the Ramsar Convention and the implementation of proper measures to maintain the city's qualifications for the accreditation.

+The criteria are explained in more detail in Section 5 and Appendix 1 of the Operational Guidance.

-3. Accreditation procedure in normalized timeline
+3. Accreditation procedure

-21. The normalized timeline is based on 'Year 1' being the year immediately following the meeting of the COP, with Year 2 and Year 3 being the subsequent years.
-It is assumed that two COP cycles would normally span a period of six years but modification to the normalized timeline may be required if unforeseen events alter this timeframe.
+The schedule in Table 1 below is based on 'Year 0' being the year of a COP, with 'Year 1', Year 2 and Year 3 being the subsequent years.
+It is assumed that two COP cycles would normally span a period of six years but modification to the schedule may be required if unforeseen events or unexpected changes in the Convention calendar alter this timeframe.